SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/utils.rst

 asyncAssertSyncDeassert
 ~~~~~~~~~~~~~~~~~~~~~~~

 You can filter an asynchronous reset by using an asynchronously asserted synchronously deaserted logic.
-To do it you can use the ``ResetCtrl.asyncAssertSyncDeassert`` function which will return you the filtred value.
+To do it you can use the ``ResetCtrl.asyncAssertSyncDeassert`` function which will return you the filtered value.

 .. list-table::
    :header-rows: 1